 To the children of men

 If they address it soon enough

-Primal fire represents one of the two equal and opposite forces that permeate the cosmos from which all matter is derived.
-Thus fire is not just a basic need, it is a part of the primal cosmos.
+Primal fire represents one of the two equal and opposite forces in our ancient mythology that permeate the cosmos from which all matter is derived.
 Unlike the other primal energy, represented by ice, it is vibrant, active and full of energy.
 Potentially dangerous, it can be harnessed to bring warmth and life.
-On its own, unpredictable and powerful.
-But when controlled properly, absolutely essential to life and evolution.
+On its own, it is unpredictable and powerful.
+But when controlled properly, it is absolutely essential to life and evolution.

 Fire represents the spark of divinity that courses through all things.
 The fire that gives rise to the light, the Word of God who leads us out of the darkness to the Godhead.
 It is the spark of divinity that came amongst us in human form.

 In the olden days, our ancestors used to make a Nyd Fyr (Need Fire) by rubbing two pieces of wood together and the runic character represents this action.
 The Nyd Fyr ritual involved two children creating a fire at opposite ends of a sacred enclosure.
 This would be the first act of a religious ritual and symbolically cleansed the area.
 Cattle would sometimes be driven between the two fires in order to ensure their health and fertility; a practice we know about because it was expressly banned by the Anglo-Saxon Church!
 Traditions of jumping over fires have survived into the present day.

 The Need Rune also teaches us the importance of friction as a means of turning needs into positive outcomes and weaknesses into strengths.
 It teaches us about the need for self-sufficiency and self-preservation; the strength of resistance and defiance.
 It teaches us how to overcome stress through developing our inner strengths or inner fire.